-The Guncina walk 42: start from Piazza Gries where the church stands out tall and continue along via Martin Knoller, on the left you will come to the walkway, it winding up the natural incline exposed to the sun.
-This promenade was opened in 1892 and dedicated to the Archduke Heinrich of Habsburg.
+The Guncina walk 40: start from Piazza Gries where the church stands out tall and continue along via Martin Knoller, and on the left you will come to the walkway, it winding up the natural incline exposed to the sun.
+This promenade was opened in 1892 and dedicated to the Archduke Enrico d'Asburgo.
 The walk is extremely pleasant and looks over the town and provides wonderful panoramic views.
 The mild climate here favours the Mediterranean vegetation, it creating a botanic garden style walk of approximately one hour.
-If one wishes it is possible to descend in the ravine of the Fago Falls, there being a path for all of the 30 minute walk towards the river Talvera walk 43.
+If one wishes it is possible to descend in the ravine of the Fago Falls, there being a path for all of the 30 minute walk towards the river Talvera walk 41.
 At S. Antonio bridge there are various possibilities: joining the walkway on the right one proceeds by the river bank, a flat stroll along a green park area which was inaugurated in 1905.
 On this side of the river there is a bike path and a games area for children.
-On reaching the Talvera bridge one can cross to the historical town center.
-If one however walks north along the river the path leads to Castel Roncolo (see 22), whereas if one crosses the river at S. Antonio one comes to the historical S. Osvaldo walkway 44, inaugurated in 1908.
+On reaching the Talvera bridge one can cross to the historical town centre.
+If one however walks north along the river the path leads to Castel Roncolo (see 22), whereas if one crosses the river at S. Antonio one comes to the historical S. Osvaldo walkway 42, inaugurated in 1908.
 The walk is a fairly gentle uphill one along the foothills of Monte Tondo and offers many viewing points to look down on the town, the valleys around, and further along over to the Dolomites themselves.
-At a certain point there is a choice to proceed along to the village of Maddalena (about a one hour walk in total) or down to the S. Osvaldo area near to the historical center.
+At a certain point there is a choice to proceed along to the village of Maddalena (about a one hour walk in total) or down to the S. Osvaldo area near to the historical centre.

 Crossing the Rencio area on the outskirts of town and going towards the Isarco river one comes to the Colle cablecar (about a 30 minutes walk) or continuing on to Virgolo, this by walking along the foothills of Colle, and continuing to Castel Flavon (about 90 minutes in total).
 Following the complete walking options and the wider perimeter choices one completes a ring around the town.

-Every Wednesday up at Virgolo between 15:30 and 16:30 in the afternoon there is the chance to visit the Santo Sepolcro church, it of baroque origin, and also visit the small S. Vigilio church 45, decorated entirely with frescoes from the 14th century.
-Wed 15-16; info@dompfarre.bz.it
+Every Wednesday up at Virgolo between 1530 and 1630 in the afternoon there is the chance to visit the Santo Sepolcro church, it of baroque origin, and also visit the small S. Vigilio church 43, decorated entirely with frescoes from the 14th century.